epfml/getting-started/README.md

       runai list projects
       runai config project mlo-$GASPAR_USERNAME
    ```
+   For the updated cluster use `ic-caas` and `rcp-caas-prod`
-5. Run a quick test to see that you can launch jobs:
+6. Run a quick test to see that you can launch jobs:
    ```bash
       # Try to submit a job that mounts our shared storage and see its content.
       runai submit \